AndrewAPrice/Perception/Kernel/system calls.md

   * 1 - The process doesn't exist.
   * 2 - The kernel is out of memory.
   * 3 - The receiving process's queue is full.
+  * 4 - Messaging is unsupported on this platform.
+  * 5 - We are attempting to send a page, but the address range wasn't valid.

+The memory is left untouched for all statuses other than '0'.

 ## Poll for message